craighoustondev/portfolio/content/posts/has-ai-made-us-faster/index.md

 title: "Has AI made us faster?"
 date: 2025-11-30
 draft: false
 summary: "I was recently asked whether AI had helped the team deliver a significant piece of work faster.
 I struggled to answer the question as I had no reliable way of measuring whether it had actually made a difference.
-The 2025 DORA State of AI-Assisted Software Development report has helped me to identify a set of questions thet assess the real impact of AI on delivery performance."
+The 2025 DORA State of AI-Assisted Software Development report has helped me to identify a set of questions that assess the real impact of AI on delivery performance."
 ---

 I've been using AI assistance in my day to day engineering work since June this year.